-River Road, Bohicket Road, Betsy Kerrison Parkway & Proposed Sea Island Parkway Johns Island
+River Road, Bohicket Road, Betsy Kerrison Parkway & Proposed Sea Island Parkway

+Johns Island

 Problem Statement: The Sea Island Parkway is planned as a multi-modal arterial to provide congestion relief to Bohicket Road.
-The vision for this facility is a street- scaped 4-lane divded roadway with planted medians.
+The vision for this facility is a streetscaped 4-lane divded roadway with planted medians.
 It's connection to Bohicket is the focus of this concept.

-Design Considerations: Redesign must avoid development and property takings River Road will require realignment Bicycle and pedestrian accommodations should be a priority Recommendations: Align the proposed Sea Island Parkway into the existing Betsy Kerrison Parkway, a road of similar width and typology Redirect Bohicket Road and River Road to intersect with the parkways at right angles Connect these roads at a signalized intersection Construct a meandering sidepath Include high visibility crosswalks Probable Construction Cost \$1.2 Million
+- Redesign must avoid development and property takings - River Road will require realignment - Inclusion of bicycle and pedestrian accommodations

+- Align the proposed Sea Island Parkway into the existing Betsy Kerrison Parkway, a road of similar width and typology - Redirect Bohicket Road and River Road to intersect with the parkways at right - Connect these roads at a signalized intersection - Construct a meandering sidepath - Include high visibility crosswalks